Rae Wynn-Grant

-Rae Wynn-Grant is an American large-carnivore ecologist and a fellow with National Geographic Society.
-She is best known for her research of the human impact on the behavior of black bears in Montana and is an advocate for women and people of color in the sciences.
+Rae Wynn-Grant is an American ecologist, specializing in large carnivores.
+She is best known for her research on the human impact on the behavior of black bears in Montana.
+Wynn-Grant is a fellow of the National Geographic Society, and an advocate for women and people of color in the sciences.

 Early life and education

 Wynn-Grant was born in California.
-She says that, as a child, she spent time watching television shows about wildlife and conservation which inspired her interest in ecology.
+She says that, as a child, she spent time watching television programs about wildlife and conservation, which inspired her interest in ecology.

 Wynn-Grant received her B.S. in Environmental Studies from Emory University and her M.S. in Environmental Studies from The Yale School of the Environment at Yale University, and her Ph.D. in Ecology and Evolution from Columbia University.
 She also completed a Conservation Science Research and Teaching Postdoctoral Fellowship with the Center for Biodiversity and Conservation at the American Museum of Natural History.